esy/esy/docs/getting-started.md

 title: Getting started
 ---

-esy provides a single command called `esy`.
+esy provides a single command called `esy` that can be invoked inside of any directory containing a `package.json` file.
 The typical workflow is to `cd` into a directory that contains a `package.json` file, and then perform operations on that project.

+When running `esy` commands in that directory, `esy` creates and manages isolated build environment for your package called a "sandbox".
+Each sandbox, in each directory is isolated from every other sandbox.

-There are example projects:
+Here are two example projects:

 - [hello-reason](https://github.com/esy-ocaml/hello-reason), an example Reason
   project which uses [dune][] build system.